-Absolutely - church is for people of all ages.
-We have a 'Kids Church' for Primary school-aged children, as well as a group for High Schoolers- both of these take place during our service.
-We also have a room for parents with babies and toddlers, where they can play or be fed (there is an audio link to the main hall, so you can still hear the service).
+Absolutely!
+Church is for people of all ages.
+We have a 'Kids Church' for Primary school-aged children, as well as a group for High Schoolers.
+Both of these take place during our teaching time.

-Kids and adults join together at the start of the service, and then the children go to their groups about 30 minutes in.
+Kids and adults join together for our prayer and communion time, and then the children go to their groups.
 They are well cared for by trained leaders, who have all received child protection qualifications.
 You are of course welcome to sit in on the children's programmes and watch what happens.
 For more info please check out our Children & Youth page.

 What should I wear?

 We have no set dress code: whatever you are comfortable wearing is absolutely fine.

 Our church has plenty of parking, including a number of dedicated disabled/accessible car spaces.
-There is wheelchair access and an internal lift between the main and the lower halls (where we have coffee and morning tea).
+There is wheelchair access and an internal lift between the main and the lower halls.